x-board/x-board-protocol/docs/list-pins-capabilities.md

 In such cases, they will be listed as part of the protocol as "identical".
 Instead of stepping into such a part of the protocol, you can instead use `DF` to declare that any of its content is the same last element this was related to.
-The `DF` is then followed by the part of the protocol for which are using the fact they are identical, which is then closed off with a `FF`.
+The `DF` is then followed by the part of the protocol for which you are using the fact they are identical, which is then closed off with a `FF`.

 An example of where such a relationship may be defined is modes `01` and `02`.
 The one